ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Quick Start Guide
 ====================================

 This Quick Start Guide will help users to build and run the "out-of-the-box" case for the Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application using a :term:`container`.
 The container approach provides a uniform enviroment in which to build and run the SRW App.
 Normally, the details of building and running the SRW App vary from system to system due to the many possible combinations of operating systems, compilers, :term:`MPI`’s, and package versions available.
 Installation via an :term:`EPIC`-provided container reduces this variability and allows for a smoother SRW App build and run experience.
-However, the :ref:`non-container approach <BuildRunSRW>` may be more appropriate for those users who desire additional customizability, particularly if they already have experience running the SRW.
+However, the :ref:`non-container approach <BuildRunSRW>` may be more appropriate for those users who desire additional customizability, particularly if they already have experience running the SRW App.

-The "out-of-the-box" SRW case described in this User's Guide builds a weather forecast for June 15-16, 2019.
+The "out-of-the-box" SRW App case described in this User's Guide builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) grid (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 15.2 physics suite (FV3_GFS_v15p2 :term:`CCPP`), and :term:`FV3`-based GFS raw external model data for initialization.

 .. attention::